Arbitrary-precision arithmetic: Example

 The calculation of factorials can easily produce very large numbers.
 This is not a problem for their usage in many formulas (such as Taylor series) because they appear along with other terms, so that—given careful attention to the order of evaluation—intermediate calculation values are not troublesome.
 If approximate values of factorial numbers are desired, Stirling's approximation gives good results using floating-point arithmetic.
 The largest representable value for a fixed-size integer variable may be exceeded even for relatively small arguments as shown in the table below.
 Even floating-point numbers are soon outranged, so it may help to recast the calculations in terms of the logarithm of the number.

-But if exact values for large factorials are desired, then special software is required, as in the pseudocode that follows, which implements the classic algorithm to calculate 1, 1×2, 1×2×3, 1×2×3×4, etc. the successive factorial numbers.
+But if exact values for large factorials are desired, then special software is required, as in the pseudocode that follows, which implements the classic algorithm to calculate 1, 1 × 2, 1 × 2 × 3, 1 × 2 × 3 × 4,...: the successive factorial numbers.